EduardoZepeda/coffee-bytes-hugo/content/posts/notebooklm-cambiara-a-los-podcasts-para-siempre/index.en.md

 - 'Eduardo Zepeda'
 ---

-I just tried Google Notebooklm, and this feeling of novelty and excitement took over my mind; like when a child receives what he asked for for Christmas, with the difference that I didn't ask for this tool to exist, but here it is anyway.
+I just tried Google Notebooklm, and this feeling of novelty and excitement took over my mind.
+Similar to a child receives what he asked for for Christmas.
+However, I didn't ask for this tool to exist, but here it is anyway.

-## Notebooklm lets you create a podcast from your notes
+## Google Notebooklm lets you create a podcast from your notes

 You've probably already heard of this tool, and if you haven't, I'll explain below.

-Google Notebooklm is an AI tool that becomes an expert in your notes and helps you, but this is not what has left me speechless, but its tool that transforms your notes into a conversation between two people, for now only available in English language and I'll show you right now the result.
+Google Notebooklm is an AI tool that becomes an expert in your notes and helps you.
+But the latter is not what has left me speechless.
+It is its tool that transforms your notes into a conversation between two people.
+Right now is only available in English language.
+But let me show you the results right now.

 ![People often prefer audio-visual content over text](images/podcast-meme-5-minutes.jpg "People often prefer audio-visual content over text")